yast/yast-network/doc/autoinstallation.md

 ### Involved Clients (1st Stage)

-The network configuration for the first stage defined in the control file takes part in these
+The network configuration for the first stage defined in the control file is performed by clients:
-clients:

-- **inst_autoinit:** It calls iSCSI or FCOE clients if they are enabled in Linuxrc and tries to fetch and process the profile.
+- **inst_autoinit:** It calls iSCSI or FCOE clients if they are enabled in _Linuxrc_ and tries to fetch and process the profile.

 - **inst_autosetup:** This client is responsible for importing the networking section from the